Canada’s 15 most magical winter wonderlands

 stefano janssen/Shutterstock

-However, one of the undoubted highlights of a trip to Whitehorse doesn’t require any racing around.
+However, one of the highlights of a trip to Whitehorse doesn’t require any racing around.
 September to April is the best time to catch the ethereal magic of the Northern Lights.
-While any sighting of the Aurora Borealis is unforgettable, the Northern Lights Resort & Spa has taken things up a notch this winter with the launch of its Aurora Glass Chalets.
+While any sighting of the aurora borealis is unforgettable, the Northern Lights Resort & Spa has taken things up a notch with the launch of its Aurora Glass Chalets.
 Floor-to-ceiling wraparound windows allow guests to admire the stunning natural phenomena from the cosy comfort of their bed.

 Leanna Rathkelly/Destination British Columbia